LoyolaChicagoBooks/introcs-csharp/rst/onedim.rst

 we need to create an array of the same length, and loop through, parsing each string in ``tokens`` into an integer in the corresponding location in ``nums``.

+The use of the same index in more than one array is a standard way to have entries in corresponding positions.

 .. index:: alias

 .. _alias: